Laws, Regulations & Annotations

 (h) ALTERNATIVE STORAGE MEDIA.

-(1) For purposes of storage and retention, taxpayers may convert hardcopy documents received or produced in the normal course of business and required to be retained under this regulation to storage-only imaging media such as microfilm or microfiche and may discard the original hardcopy documents, provided the conditions of this subdivision are met.
+(1) For purposes of storage and retention, taxpayers may convert hardcopy documents received or produced in the normal course of business and required to be retained under this regulation to storage-only imaging media such as microfilm, microfiche, PDF files, or other media used in electronic imaging and may discard the original hardcopy documents, provided the conditions of this subdivision are met.
 Documents which may be stored on these media include, but are not limited to general books of account, journals, voucher registers, general and subsidiary ledgers, and supporting records of details, such as sales invoices, purchase invoices, exemption certificates, and credit memoranda.

-(2) Storage-only imaging media such as microfilm and microfiche systems shall meet the following requirements.
+(2) Storage-only imaging media such as microfilm, microfiche, PDF files, or other media used in electronic imaging systems shall meet the following requirements.

 (A) Documentation establishing the procedures for converting the hardcopy documents to the storage-only imaging system must be maintained and made available on request.
 Such documentation shall, at a minimum, contain a sufficient description to allow an original document to be followed through the conversion system as well as internal procedures established for inspection and quality assurance.